What should I do if I have been assaulted by a pupil?

 What support should my school provide after being assaulted by a pupil?

-Your school should suspend the pupil from the school, pending a prompt assessment of the appropriate disciplinary process and penalties.
+Your school should investigate the incident including you and any witnesses, pending a prompt assessment of the appropriate disciplinary process and penalties.
 It should deal with the pupil firmly under the school’s disciplinary system.
 If you are injured as a result of an assault, your employer may need to report this to the HSE.

 Was this article helpful?